 In 1832, Hot Springs National Park became the first national reservation set aside for recreational purposes and is the only national park within a city.
 There are 47 springs along the base of the Hot Springs Mountain.
 Recreation and tourism have always been mainstays of the county's economy, along with livestock production and logging.

 Largest Quartz Crystal Mining

 One of the largest quartz crystal mining operations in North America is located in Garland County.
-The famous Oaklawn Park offers thoroughbred horse racing from February through April.
+Also, the famous Oaklawn Park offers thoroughbred horse racing from February through April.
 Three lakes, Lake Ouachita, Lake Catherine and Lake Hamilton all offer a full range of water sports and recreation facilities.
-As of the 2010 census, Garland County had a population of 96,024 residents.
+As of July 1, 2017, Garland County had a population of 98,658 residents.